Leica X Typ 113 vs Sony RX1R

 It is notable that the RX1R has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X Typ 113 does not feature such a mic input.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the RX1R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX1R was succeeded by the Sony RX1R II, while the X Typ 113 does not have a direct successor.
+Both the X Typ 113 and the RX1R have been discontinued, but can regularly be found used on eBay.
+The RX1R was replaced by the Sony RX1R II, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X Typ 113 Manual (free pdf) or the online Sony RX1R Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica X Typ 113 and the Sony RX1R?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.